 At its heart, a brand-new skyscraper will transform the skyline of the city.
 Forty storeys high and 142 metres tall, it will become the tallest building in Leeds, taking the accolade from Bridgewater Place.
 There are also plans to build 928 new residential properties in a sub-project called X1.
 The townhouses, apartments and duplexes will be built on the old Evans Halshaw site just off the A61, and will cost more than £200 million.
 Comprising landmark buildings arranged around a landscaped public area, the development will also include restaurants, office space, retail units and more.

 City living is set to be more in demand, due to the developments within the South Bank Leeds area.
-For example, Arthur’s Fold boasts 101 brand-new apartments, with a mix one and two bedroom units, all at a high-spec.
-It also boasts the facilities now expected by those looking to enjoy urban living, including a resident only gym, lounge and cinema.
+For example, Arthur’s Fold boasts 101 brand-new apartments, with a mix of one and two-bedroom units, all at a high spec.
+It also boasts the facilities now expected by those looking to enjoy urban living, including a resident-only gym, lounge and cinema.
 Prices start at £122,500, with discounts available for early investors.

 Leeds house price’s

 South Bank Leeds is just one success story playing its part in the economic growth of the city.
 According to UK House Price Index data from February 2020, the average house price in England is £246,341 and, according to figures from the JLL Living with 2020 Vision Regional Forecasts Report, Leeds will continue to evolve as one of the strongest property investment hotspots in the UK.